Scientific Principles for Diagnostic Radiography

 What you need to know

-We are looking for students with an interest in science and technology.
+We are looking for students with an interest in science and technology and patient care.
 You will have good communication skills and caring nature.
-The course is taught using problem-based learning and includes group work.
 Good interpersonal skills and being able to contribute to group discussions is essential.
+Diagnostic Radiography is a ‘hands on’ skills-based profession, our practical skills teaching sessions reflect this.
+Practising positioning on each other in practical based skills sessions under supervision is involved.
 Entry to the course is highly competitive with approximately one place per ten applicants.
-Within your personal statement, you should be able to demonstrate an understanding of the role of the radiographer.
+Within your personal statement, you should be able to demonstrate an understanding of the role of the radiographer and the radiography profession.

 We have a history of accepting people with a wide range of qualifications and the list below is not exhaustive.
-If your qualification is not on the list or more information/clarification is required regarding it, please contact either the Central Admissions Team or come along to one of our Open Days and speak to an admissions tutors.
+If your qualification is not on the list or more information/clarification is required, please contact either the Central Admissions Team or come along to one of our Open Days and speak to an admissions tutor.
 If your qualifications are more than five years old then you would not normally be considered.
 However, you may qualify for Accreditation of Prior Learning which would enable you to apply for the degree course.
 Please contact the admissions tutor to discuss your options.